Duet3D/RepRapFirmware/Developer-documentation/DynamicBedPlane.md

 `DynamicBedPlane::CalculateTelemetry()` now runs the complete two-nozzle-to-leadscrew calculation in one side-effect-free call.
 It reports the fitted plane, ordered leadscrew corrections, extrema, and correction spread.
 Rejected calculations leave the caller's last known-good telemetry unchanged.

+`Move::CalculateDynamicBedPlaneTelemetry()` is the first firmware-facing bridge.
+Given a point that has already passed through `AxisTransform`, it:

+- requires an active mesh and exactly two physical nozzle samples at the same Y;
+- rejects either nozzle outside the measured grid instead of accepting `HeightMap`'s normal edge clamping;
+- applies `zShift` and the configured taper to each physical nozzle sample;
+- reads ordered `M671` geometry through the base kinematics interface; and
+- returns the side-effect-free telemetry snapshot.

+No planner path calls this method yet.
+It cannot change a DDA, a CAN message, `specialMoveCoords`, or a physical motor endpoint.

 ## Machine model

 For two active nozzles at the same Y coordinate, hold dynamic Y slope at zero and solve: